perladvent/perldotcom/content/article/perl-one-liners.md

 ### Append items to a list

-This problem wants to append columns to rows that have too few, like this where the `c` and `d` rows:
+This problem wants to append columns to rows that have too few, like this where the `c` and `d` rows don't have as many columns:

 ```bash
 a,10,12,13